Memo Instructions

 • [Analysis, i.e., why policies will fail and/or why we have failed to make adequate policy]

-• Thus, we need policy that [criteria].
+• Thus, we need a policy that [criteria].

 I investigated [3] policy options, [Option 1], [Option 2], [Option 3] (You don’t need to review all of the options in your policy memo.
 Do so only if you think it adds value.)